pineapplefart/ssb_s5/Main Assesment/README.md

 - Processes assay data (Code C)
 - Identifies optimal settings using statistical modelling in JMP

-JMP experiments can be designed from a long list of avaliable experiment parameters.
-Using only the JMP design-of-experiment output table, this repository automates production of unique serial dilution protocols with each of the parameter sets specified by JMP.
+JMP experiments can be designed from a long list of available experiment parameters.
+Using only the JMP design-of-experiment output table, this repository automates the production of unique serial dilution protocols with each of the parameter sets specified by JMP.
 Serial dilutions are then performed to dilute Fluorescein using a dilution medium such as PBS.
-The accuracy of each dilution can be evaluated by comparing measured fluorescence across the dilution to an expected dilution curve.
+The accuracy of each dilution can be evaluated by comparing the measured fluorescence across the dilution to an expected dilution curve.
 This comparison is automatically processed by the Data Analysis Code C to give fitness data which can be reinput into the JMP table for analysis.

 We envision this platform being highly applicable to protocol optimisation.
 Some fluids have challenging properties, such as extreme viscosity or density, reduced surface tension, a tendency to foam, or the presence of particles, cells, or precipitated material.
 These properties can reduce the accuracy of automated protocols.
-By performing serial dilution optimisation using these fluids, optimal paramters for pipetting and mixing can be found which will alleviate these problems.
+By performing serial dilution optimisation using these fluids, optimal parameters for pipetting and mixing can be found, which will alleviate these problems.

 The experiment execution code can also be altered to perform other pipetting workflows.
 By assigning our specific parameter names to the variables in a different experiment execution code, pipetting parameters can be optimised for other liquid-handling protocols which include pipetting and mixing steps.
 Optimised parameters can then be transferred to more complex workflows, allowing users to calibrate pipetting parameters using a simple model assay before applying it to their actual experiment.